n8upham/n8upham.github.io/_posts/2019-1-12-Preprint-of-Mammalia-tree-study.markdown

 <p></p>
 <p></p>

-Even more exciting is the <a href="https://n8upham.github.io/images/FigS12_annotated.pdf" download>ZOOM-IN</a> version of this tree, where the tip labels are visible with "Genus_species_FAMILY_ORDER" tags consistently displayed throughout.
+Even more exciting is the <a href="https://n8upham.github.io/images/FigS12_annotated.pdf" download>ZOOM-IN</a> version of this tree, where the tip labels are visible with "Genus_species_FAMILY_ORDER" tags consistently displayed throughout (Fig S12 in the __SI Appendix__).

 <embed src="https://n8upham.github.io/images/FigS12_annotated.pdf" width="600px" height="600px"/>

+The giant Supplementary Information (94 pages, single spaced) is full of details of our tree-building and analysis methods